Finally, you now want to invest in the Stock Market.

 “Did you know that all the time you had been struggling, you were growing strong roots”, remarked the hermit

-I hope you learn something from those stories.
+I hope you learned something from those stories.
 I suggest reading these stories again and again until it became part of your subconscious mind.

 Welcome to the stock market!
 Good luck.
 Have fun!